rogercastaneda/terraform-provider-bitbucket/README.md

+This is a fork of [thamdub/terraform-provider-bitbucket](https://github.com/thamdub/terraform-provider-bitbucket) for security purposes only (code review).

 # Maintenance status

 Unmaintained, maintainers needed!
 I just took the archived repository, and released it to the Terraform Registry.
 I'm not a Go developer, so I'll not be able to maintain this repository in the long run.
 PRs are welcome, and I'll try to merge and release them as frequently as possible.